B-Singh2020/Portfolio_V2/content/projects/Vidify.md

 showInProjects: true
 ---

-Built with ASP.NET, Vidify served as my learning ground for secure user management (ASP.NET Identity) and database interaction (Entity Framework).
-It offers a responsive UI for movie browsing and rentals (customers) and admin management.
+Built with ASP.NET, Vidify served as my intro to secure user management (ASP.NET Identity) and database interaction (Entity Framework).
+It has a responsive UI for movie browsing and user rentals and admin management.